borisbaldassari/alambic/doc/pages_md/02_Plugins/01_Pre/Jira.md

 ## Downloads

-* `import_git.txt`: The original git log file as retrieved from git (TXT).
+* `import_jira.json`: The original file of current information, downloaded from the Jira server (JSON).
-* `git_commits.csv`: Evolution of number of commits and authors by day (CSV).
+* `jira_evol.csv`: The evolution of issues created and authors by day (CSV).
-* `metrics_git.csv`: Current metrics for the SCM Git plugin (CSV).
+* `jira_issues.csv`: The list of issues, with fields 'id, summary, status, assignee, reporter, due_date, created_at, updated_at' (CSV).
+* `jira_issues_late.csv`: The list of late issues (i.e. their due_date has past), with fields `id,summary,type,status,priority,assignee,reporter,due_date,created_at,updated_at,votes,watches` (CSV).
+* `jira_issues_open.csv`: The list of open issues, with fields `id,summary,type,status,priority,assignee,reporter,due_date,created_at,updated_at,votes,watches` (CSV).
+* `jira_issues_open_unassigned.csv`: The list of open and unassigned issues, with fields `id,summary,type,status,priority,assignee,reporter,due_date,created_at,updated_at,votes,watches` (CSV).
-* `metrics_git.json`: Current metrics for the SCM Git plugin (JSON).
+* `metrics_jira.json`: The list of metrics computed by the plugin (JSON).

 ## Figures

-* `git_summary.html`
+* `jira_summary.html`
-  HTML export of Git main metrics.
+  HTML summary of Jira issues main metrics (HTML)
-* `git_evol_summary.html`
-  HTML export of Git SCM evolution summary.
-* `git_evol_authors.png`
-  PNG export of Git SCM authors evolution.
-* `git_evol_authors.svg`
+* `jira_evol_summary.html`
-  SVG export of Git SCM authors evolution.
+  Evolution of Jira main metrics (HTML)
-* `git_evol_authors.html`
+* `jira_evol_authors.html`
-  HTML export of Git authors evolution.
+  Evolution of Jira issues authors (HTML)
-* `git_evol_commits.png`
-  PNG export of Git SCM commits evolution.
-* `git_evol_commits.svg`
-  SVG export of Git SCM commits evolution.
-* `git_evol_commits.html`
+* `jira_evol_created.html`
-  HTML export of Git commits evolution.
+  Evolution of Jira issues creation (HTML)

 ## Information

-* GIT_SERVER
+* JIRA_URL
-  The URL of the Git repository used for the analysis.
+  The URL of the project on the Jira server.

 ## Metrics

+* JIRA_VOL,
+  Total number of issues for project in Jira.
-* SCM_AUTHORS,
+* JIRA_AUTHORS,
-  Total number of identities found as authors of commits in source code management repository.
+  Total number of identities found as creators of issues.
-* SCM_AUTHORS_1W
+* JIRA_AUTHORS_1W
-  Total number of identities found as authors of commits in source code management repositories dated during the last week.
+  Total number of identities found as creators of issues created during the last week.
-* SCM_AUTHORS_1M
+* JIRA_AUTHORS_1M
-  Total number of identities found as authors of commits in source code management repositories dated during the last month.
+  Total number of identities found as creators of issues created during the last month.
-* SCM_AUTHORS_1Y
+* JIRA_AUTHORS_1Y
-  Total number of identities found as authors of commits in source code management repositories dated during the last year.
+  Total number of identities found as creators of issues created during the last year.

-* SCM_COMMITS,
-  Total number of commits in source code management repositories.
-* SCM_COMMITS_1W
+* JIRA_CREATED_1W
-  Total number of commits in source code management repositories dated during the last week.
+  Total number of issues created during the last week.
-* SCM_COMMITS_1M
+* JIRA_CREATED_1M
-  Total number of commits in source code management repositories dated during the last month.
+  Total number of issues created during the last month.
-* SCM_COMMITS_1Y
+* JIRA_CREATED_1Y
-  Total number of commits in source code management repositories dated during the last year.
+  Total number of issues created during the last year.

-* SCM_COMMITTERS,
-  Total number of identities found as authors of commits in source code management repository.
-* SCM_COMMITTERS_1W
+* JIRA_UPDATED_1W
-  Total number of identities found as committers of commits in source code management repositories dated during the last week.
+  Total number of issues updated during the last week.
-* SCM_COMMITTERS_1M
+* JIRA_UPDATED_1M
-  Total number of identities found as committers of commits in source code management repositories dated during the last month.
+  Total number of issues updated during the last month.
-* SCM_COMMITTERS_1Y
+* JIRA_UPDATED_1Y
-  Total number of identities found as committers of commits in source code management repositories dated during the last year.
+  Total number of issues updated during the last year.

-* SCM_FILES
+* JIRA_OPEN
-  Total number of files touched by commits in source code management repositories dated during the last three months.
+  Total number of issues currently in an open state (as defined by the list of open states in the plugin parameters).
+* JIRA_OPEN_PERCENT
+  Percentage of issues currently in an open state (as defined by the list of open states in the plugin parameters), compared to the total volume of issues.
+* JIRA_LATE
+  Number of issues with a due date past the current time.
+* JIRA_OPEN_UNASSIGNED
+  Number of issues 1. not assigned and 2. in an open state (as defined by the list of open states in the plugin parameters).

 ## Recommendations